JazmineMT/ContentGuide/04-creating-structured-content.md

 |Collections of things with at least two attributes| The events Amplitude tracks|

 ## Glossary
-Throughout our documentation, we often are referencing products or tools that are unique to RevenueCat.This makes sure our reader always understands our references.
-It’s best to add the glossary term to the reader than review while reading.
-You can review the [ReadMe glossary term guide](https://blog.readme.com/glossary/) for how to add our documentation.
+Throughout our documentation, we often reference products or tools that are unique to RevenueCat.
+A glossary makes sure our reader always understands our references.
+It’s best to add the glossary term to the reader then review while reading.
+You can review the [ReadMe glossary term guide](https://blog.readme.com/glossary/) for how to add this to our documentation.
 <div align='center'>
 <img src="ezgif.com-gif-maker.gif"/>
 </div>